david-maddison/911-events/README.md

 ### Typography

 - The font's were chosen for their clean, simple look, to allow for the user to read with ease.
-- The main font used throughout the site is **Roboto**
+- The main font used throughout the site is **Roboto**.
-- There are then two back up font's used in the body and across the h1 & h2 elements
+- There are then two back up font's used in the body and across the h1 & h2 elements.
-  - The body uses a backup of **Open Sans Condensed**
+  - The body uses a backup of **Open Sans Condensed**.
-  - The h1 & h2 elements use a backup of **San-serif**
+  - The h1 & h2 elements use a backup of **San-serif**.

 ### Wireframes
 - Desktop